siderolabs/talos/website/content/v1.7/talos-guides/network/kubespan.md

 ## Configuration

-KubeSpan will automatically discovery all cluster members, exchange Wireguard public keys and establish a full mesh network.
+KubeSpan will automatically discover all cluster members, exchange Wireguard public keys and establish a full mesh network.

 There are configuration options available which are not usually required: